2019 — UT/US

 Y'all this isn't policy.
 It's public forum where you have potentially 4 minutes to detail a K, link your opponents to it, and impacted it out.
 This doesn't mean I won't evaluate and potentially vote on a K, rather I would caution against running a K just to say you ran a K in public forum.
-I have seen them before.

 I can keep up with pretty much whatever you throw at me.
 Signposting is critical but in the rare case I have trouble I will drop my pen and say clear to give you a notice.

 I will drop you if you run one of these.
 This is public forum.

 Speaker points will be given with a couple points of consideration: